-State Population q Rounded quota Hamilton Apportionment
+State Population a Rounded Hamilton

+State ropulation 9 quota Apportionment

-Solid 144,899 40 000
+Solid 144,899

 Liquid 59,096

 TOTAL

 Another state, Plasma, wants to join.
 If there are 38,240 people in that state, how many representatives should they receive?

 Use Hamilton's method to apportion the seats for their congress (the 12 original seats plus the additional seats that were added when Plasma joined).